katalyticIT/liblogtap/Readme.md

 ## Controlling the library with environment variables.

-The behaviour of the liblogtap library canbe controlled through a couple of environment variables:
+The behaviour of the liblogtap library can be controlled through a couple of environment variables:

 * LLT_TAP_INTO : Determines which log stream to tap into; 0=none, 1=stdout, 2=stderr, 3=both.
 Default=0.